Washington still faces key roster questions after addressing needs in draft and free agency

 Washington’s starting line boasts four first-round picks and is the crux of its defense.
 The interior will be fairly deep behind starters Daron Payne and Jonathan Allen, with Matt Ioannidis returning from injury and Tim Settle under contract for another year.
 It’s a much different story behind starting defensive ends Chase Young and Montez Sweat.

 Ryan Anderson left for the New York Giants, and Ryan Kerrigan was not re-signed.
-To help compensate, Washington drafted William Bradley-King and Shaka Toney in the seventh round to join James Smith-Williams, Casey Toohill and Jalen Jelks.
+To compensate, Washington drafted William Bradley-King and Shaka Toney in the seventh round to join James Smith-Williams, Casey Toohill and Jalen Jelks.
 Smith-Williams, a 2020 seventh-round pick, has the most experience of the group, taking 98 snaps in 14 games last year.

 Washington could add depth.
 Kerrigan is still available, but it’s unclear whether he would want to return.

 “We drafted these guys with the idea that these guys can contribute this year,” Mayhew said Saturday when asked whether re-signing Kerrigan is a possibility.
-“We’ll evaluate that during the offseason and keep an eye out for that after the draft.
-There will be guys who are released, and we’ll keep an eye out for guys on the streets.
-We’ll probably have some tryout guys during our minicamps.
-We definitely plan to upgrade that position through the offseason, but we feel [Bradley-King and Toney] have a great opportunity with us.”
+“We’ll evaluate that during the offseason and keep an eye out for that after the draft. … We definitely plan to upgrade that position through the offseason, but we feel [Bradley-King and Toney] have a great opportunity with us.”

 Who is the third receiver?

 In two months, Washington’s receiving corps went from thin to stacked — on paper, anyway.
 Its top receivers are clearly Terry McLaurin and Curtis Samuel, who signed a three-year deal in free agency.
-But that third receiver job, which has become especially important given teams’ reliance on 11 personnel (one running back, one tight end, three wide receivers), hasn’t been solidified — perhaps purposely so.
+But that third receiver job, which has become especially important given teams’ reliance on 11 personnel (one running back, one tight end, three wide receivers), hasn’t been solidified.

 Washington signed slot receiver Adam Humphries and receiver/returner DeAndre Carter in free agency; drafted speedy deep threat Dyami Brown in the third round; and selected Zach Wilson’s top target at BYU, Dax Milne, in the seventh.
-Also, it has Kelvin Harmon returning from a knee injury; has yet to see Antonio Gandy-Golden’s full potential; will have Cam Sims looking to build on a breakout season; and has Isaiah Wright, Steven Sims Jr. and Tony Brown on the roster.
+Also, Kelvin Harmon is returning from a knee injury and Antonio Gandy-Golden has yet to flash his full potential while Cam Sims is looking to build on a breakout season.
+Isaiah Wright, Steven Sims Jr. and Tony Brown remain in the mix as well.

-Rivera and Mayhew prioritized adding speed but also creating a dynamic room that will open up chances for other receivers and other positions.
-Dyami Brown offers intrigue because of his production at North Carolina — he averaged at least 20 yards per catch in each of his last two seasons — and his knack for catching the deep ball.
+Rivera and Mayhew prioritized adding speed that will open up chances for other receivers and other positions.
+Brown averaged at least 20 yards per catch in each of his last two seasons at North Carolina.

 “Adding Dyami Brown is really a positive thing for us,” Rivera said during his radio interview.
 “It’s going to help Terry, it’s going to open things up for him and Curtis, and he’s a guy that will be able to come in and threaten the verticals.
 That, to me, adds value already because he’s going to help the underneath, he’ll help the tight end position, he’ll help the slot receiver.
 We think Adam Humphries is going to step up and have a real good solid year for us as well.”